-It's vital that parents and educators establish boundaries around exactly whom adolescents can use screens with both in the physical sense and also online.
-We'd never consider our children going to a stranger's house for a playdate, but we're often allowing our kids to do just this, when they're using online tools.

-We need to be aware of who our teens are interacting with and playing with online, as many apps and online games now have chat rooms and other modified aspects of social media.
+It's vital that parents and educators establish boundaries around exactly whom children and adolescents can use screens with both in the physical sense and also online.
+We'd never consider our children going to a stranger's house for a play date, but we're often allowing our kids to do just this when they're using online tools.
+We need to be aware of who our kids and teens are interacting with and playing with online, as many apps and online games now have chat rooms and other modified aspects of social media.
 Teens are naturally vulnerable as they want to establish secure peer networks and feel like they belong, so they can easily be preyed upon by online predators targeting these vulnerable youth.
 Keeping teens safe online is amongst parents' chief priorities when it comes to acting as the pilot of the digital plane.
 Parents need to have ongoing conversations with their kids about who they're interacting with online and remind them (because the part of the brain responsible for logical decision-making isn't fully developed until their twenties) that not everyone on the Internet is who they say they are.

-Top tech tips-
+Top tech tips:

+- Have ongoing conversations

-// Have ongoing conversations- Know exactly what digital playgrounds your teen is playing in and supervise so you know who they're interacting with.
+- Know exactly what digital playgrounds your child is playing in and supervise so you know who they're interacting with.
 Know exactly who they're speaking to online and interacting with and let them know if their interactions are appropriate (remember, their brains are wired to be impulsive as their prefrontal cortex isn't yet fully developed).

+- Phone audits

-// Phone audits- conduct regular phone audits with your teen on an ad hoc basis.
+Conduct regular phone audits with your child on an ad hoc basis.
 Be transparent about why you're doing it (because you want to ensure you know who they're interacting with) and always do it with them present.
 If they question your trust or your decision to do this, explain that if they have nothing to hide then there's nothing to worry about.
 Over time and once trust is established parents will need to do this less frequently.

-// Teach kids online etiquette- Our kids don't learn social skills and online etiquette though osmosis.
+- Teach kids online etiquette

+Our kids don't learn social skills and online etiquette through osmosis.
 We need to explicitly teach them and remind them how to interact appropriately online.
-Remind them that every comment, post or profile has some form of digital DNA attached to it.

-// Don't introduce social media prematurely- giving kids access to social media before the legal age, or before they're emotionally and socially ready to cope with the demands of social media is incredibly risky, as they'll instantly be exposed to unfamiliar people.
-They can also start to seek external validation from social media by posting sexually explicit, inappropriate or risky content just to gain likes and comments.

-// Encourage them to come to you if they have a problem- we know that many teens are subject to cyber-bullying or see inappropriate content online and whilst they know they should report it to a parent or teacher, most don't because they're worried about the consequences.
+Remind them that every comment, post, or profile has some form of digital DNA attached to it. - Don't introduce social media prematurely Giving kids access to social media before the legal age, or before they're emotionally and socially ready to cope with the demands of social media is incredibly risky, as they'll instantly be exposed to unfamiliar people.
+They can also start to seek external validation from social media by posting sexually explicit, inappropriate, or risky content just to gain likes and comments.
+I'm yet to meet a parent who's told me that they regret holding off on giving their child social media.
+I hear plenty of parents say the opposite: that they regret giving it t them so early.
+They only get one shot at childhood and adolescence. - Encourage them to come to you if they have a problem we know that many teens are subject to cyber-bullying or see inappropriate content online and whilst they know they should report it to a parent or teacher, most don't because they're worried about the consequences.
 Many teens fear that they'll be digitally-amputated if they go to a parent or teacher for help.
 So it's vital that we have open and ongoing conversations with our kids and remind them that they can come to you with any concerns.